Rumba19/MSCS532_Assignment4/README.md

 ## **Overview**
-This project is part of the MSCS532 course assignment to analyze and compare the efficiency and scalability of two algorithms:
+This project is to implement,  analyze and compare the efficiency and scalability of Heap data structures and priority queue:
 1. **Heapsort Algorithm**: A sorting algorithm based on a binary heap data structure.
 2. **Priority Queue Implementation**: A data structure that allows for efficient management of tasks based on priority.